CT 219

 Small changes proposed

-In the 1990s, the state was pursuing two changes to Route 219; I don't know if either was completed.
+In the 1990s, the state was pursuing two changes to Route 219; the first was implemented, but I don't have confirmation of the second.
 The first project: fixing the intersection at Johnnycake Lane, a sharp, unsafe S curve.
 The second: minor widening along 2.7 miles, from the Farmington Turnpike to Route 318.
 Both projects spurred discussion from residents concerned that the rural charm of the route not be marred.